I gave all my boys pyjamas for Christmas last year. Unfortunately, they all shrunk and now the pyjama bottoms only reach mid-shin.

 How to unshrink linen and cotton

 Cotton and linen clothing can be unshrunk using baby shampoo or hair conditioner.
-My personal favourite is baby shampoo because I love the smell!
+My personal favorite is baby shampoo because I love the smell!

-Jeans often have a synthetic type of fibre mixed in so that they stretch to fit, which means they require different treatment from garments made with 100% cotton.
+Jeans often have a synthetic type of fiber mixed in so that they stretch to fit, which means they require different treatment from garments made with 100% cotton.

 If you have jeans to unshrink, check out this post – How To Unshrink Jeans.